mhxion/awesome-discord-communities/README.md

 [<img align="right" width="16" height="16" src="images/up_arrow.png" alt="Back to top">](#contents)

-All the utilities needed in your tool bag to build a Discord bot or automation through their APIs.
-However, this list is quite long and diverse that it calls for its own awesome list.
-You can read this [official wiki](https://www.reddit.com/r/discordapp/wiki/developers) about the notable development kit.
+Tools and libraries needed in your toolbelt to build a Discord bot or automation script through Discord APIs.
+The list for that itself is quite long and diverse that it calls for its own awesome list.
+This unaffiliated [compilation of Discord API libraries](https://libs.advaith.io/) (with comparisons) would be a great start to look for the right tool for your Discord project.
+There is also an [official wiki](https://www.reddit.com/r/discordapp/wiki/developers) (though maybe not frequently maintained) that lists similar tools with links to respective Discord servers.

 ## Attribution